 Small companies account for more than 98% of all businesses in Canada.
-They are distinguished from large companies by the number of people they employ and not necessarily by revenues or sales.
-Large businesses boast 500 employees or more.
-But if you employ fewer than 100 people, you’re a small business owner with an enormous responsibility for paying employees correctly, on time, and in compliance with employment standards and legislation.
+Company size is often determined by the number of people they employ, not necessarily by revenues or sales.
+Large companies have 500 employees or more.
+But if you employ fewer than 100 people, you’re a small business owner.
+You are responsible for paying employees correctly, on time, and in compliance with employment standards and legislation.

-As most businesses grow, they might seek to increase their employee count.
-However, most growing businesses are unable to afford a human resources team.
+As most businesses grow, they might seek to increase their employee count but cannot afford a human resources team.
 To meet their payroll responsibility, some business owners will elect to either pay their staff and manage payroll deductions themselves or assign these payroll tasks to a relative.

 Even though payroll might seem straightforward, you should still have someone familiar with the payroll legislation to handle your payroll.
-If you have someone unfamiliar with the payroll legislation to do your payroll, you are increasing the risk of fines and penalties.
+Having someone unfamiliar with the payroll legislation do your payroll increases the risk of fines and penalties.

-If you’re a BC-based small business owner with new employees - and you’ve decided to handle payroll yourself - this article will help you understand what you need to do for payroll and how to get started doing it.
+If you’re a BC-based small business owner with new employees - and you’ve decided to handle payroll yourself - we will help you understand what you need to do for payroll and how to get started.

 When and How to Pay Your Employees

 Paying your employees accurately and on time is the foundation of a compliant payroll practice.
 Consulting both the federal and provincial employment standards should determine payment amounts and timeframes.
-Those standards must also be reflected in any employee contracts you enter into.
+Any employee contracts you enter into must reflect those standards.

-Government legislation is in place to ensure employees are paid fairly.
+Government legislation is in place to ensure employers pay their employees fairly.
 So, you must stay up to date and conform to all employment standards, including those for:

 - Minimum wage,